 University Ontology Benchmark.
 The University Ontology Benchmark (UOBM) is an extension of LUBM [21] with a more complex ontology, which also contains disjunctive axioms and negation.
 UOBM provides three different data sets (for one, five and ten universities); in contrast to LUBM, no generator of data sets of varying size is provided for UOBM.
 To provide a more comprehensive evaluation, we have implemented a data generator for UOBM that replicates the design of LUBM's generator.
-Data produced by our generator differs in several ways from the default UOBM data.
+Data obtained with our generator presents several differences with the default UOBM data.
 This is because the data in UOBM's default data sets is skewed in what we believe are rather strange ways; for example, students in the UOBM data sets are much more likely to be connected via the isFriendOf relation to faculty members than to other students.
 Our generator does not replicate this skewing, and thus produces what we believe is more "realistic" data.
 We denote with GEN-UOBM(n) the generated UOBM data set for n universities.